Volchinskiy/HERO-DB-V2-JAVA-SCRIPT-NINJAS-TEST/README.md

 ### `cd back`
 ### `yarn install`

-In "back" folder rename example.env to .env and write your connection data for PostgreSQL.
+In "back" folder rename example.env to .env and write your connection data for PostgreSQL

-In "front" folder rename example.env to .env.
+In "front" folder rename example.env to .env

 Enter to PostgreSQL with this command.
 ### `psql -U <user>`